 Children can be attracted to wells and tunnels as interesting places to play.
 Safety suggestions include:

 - Cover or fence entrances securely and post warning signs.

 - Make wells and underground tunnels strictly out of bounds as play areas.

 - Avoid entering tunnels and wells.

-Keep out of the tank by finding other ways to empty, repair and clean it.
+Keep out of water tanks by finding other ways to empty, repair and clean them.
 Safety suggestions include:

 - Put a lid on the tank so animals and debris can't fall in.